Nathan Tinkler: Financial difficulties

-On 3 September 2013, Tinkler's Aston Metals, a base metals explorer then owning five projects around Mt Isa, was placed in the hands of receivers.
+On 3 September 2013, Tinkler's company, Aston Metals, a base metals explorer then owning five projects around Mt Isa, was placed in the hands of receivers.

-On 21 May 2014 it was reported that contracts had been exchanged to sell Patinack Farm, for an undisclosed sum, to a consortium consisting of "local and overseas parties from the Middle East".
+On 21 May 2014, it was reported that contracts had been exchanged to sell Patinack Farm, for an undisclosed sum, to a consortium consisting of "local and overseas parties from the Middle East".

 On 20 July 2015, an arrest warrant was ordered for Tinkler after he failed to appear in the Supreme Court in Adelaide to answer questions about the liquidation of his Patinack horse farm.
 The liquidator had taken action in the South Australian Supreme Court over unpaid debts, and asked the court to issue a warrant for Tinkler's arrest, saying he had shown a "flagrant disregard" for the court.

-On 19 and 20 November Tinkler was served with two statutory demands by the Deputy Commissioner of Taxation, alleging that his company Aston Resources Investments owed $6.4 million in tax, and that Tinkler Group Holdings Administration owed $3.5 million.
+On 19 and 20 November of the same year, Tinkler was served with two statutory demands by the Deputy Commissioner of Taxation, alleging that his company, Aston Resources Investments, owed $6.4 million in tax, and that Tinkler Group Holdings Administration owed $3.5 million.
 On 9 February 2016, he was the subject of a bankruptcy hearing over a $2.8 million debt to GE Commercial Finance relating to the sale of his private jet aeroplane.
-Federal Court judge Jacqueline Gleeson ruled GE was entitled to make Tinkler, now resident in Singapore, bankrupt, but stayed the order pending an urgent appeal.
+Federal Court judge, Jacqueline Gleeson, ruled GE was entitled to make Tinkler, then resident in Singapore, bankrupt, but stayed the order pending an urgent appeal.
 On 2 March 2016, Tinkler failed to lodge an appeal in the required time and so was officially declared bankrupt.
 He told his bankruptcy trustee that he only had one asset, a farm near the NSW north coast town of Port Macquarie, which has caveats held on it by retailer Gerry Harvey and the local council.